kuuuurt/android-example-marvel-characters/README.md

 ## Project Structure

-This project is built using Clean Architecture and is structured in the following way
+This project is built using Clean Architecture and is structured in the following way:

+**presentation** - contains Activities/Fragments and their corresponding ViewModels and Adapters for the presentation layer

+**domain** - contains entities and use cases for the presentation layer to access data from the **data** layer

 **data** -  contains data models and repositories for getting data

-**domain** - contains use cases/interactors for the presentation layer to access data from the **data** layer

-**ui** - contains Activities/Fragments and their corresponding ViewModels and Adapters for the presentation layer
+**framework** - contains Activities/Fragments and their corresponding ViewModels and Adapters for the presentation layer

+**di** - contains classes for dependency injection.
+In this case, Dagger's components and modules.

 ## Marvel API